 Shelter - students and staff are instructed to take safe shelter due to a situation in or near the school.
 Examples: Tornado, earthquake or other natural events.

-What is the difference between LockOUT and LockDOWN?
+What is the difference between Secure and LockDOWN?

 While the names are very similar and are often confused, they differ greatly in their meanings, purpose and level of severity.

 Secure the Perimeter.
-Schools are put on lockOUT to safeguard students and staff within the building based on activity in the surrounding area, not in the school or on school grounds.
-During a lockOUT, school staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.
+Schools are put on secure to safeguard students and staff within the building based on activity in the surrounding area, not in the school or on school grounds.
+During secure, school staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.
 All doors are locked and no one can leave or enter the building without police or district approval.
-The school day operates as normal, unless the lockOUT interfere with release times.
+The school day operates as normal, unless the secure interfere with release times.

 Locks, Lights, Out of Sight.
 During a lockDOWN, all students and staff are trained to get behind a locked door - Locks, Lights, Out of Sight.
 The expectation is that classroom doors are locked and secured, lights are turned off, and students and staff move to a location away from hallway windows and doors.
 Students are encouraged to remain quiet.
 Students and staff are released by district or emergency personnel only.